ayoayco/Cozy/README.md

 **1. Copy, Paste**

 It's simple.
-When you open an article and want to turn it into a more cozy reading experience, just copy the url and paste it to the [app's](https://cozy-reader.vercel.app//) address bar.
+When you open an article and want to turn it into a more cozy reading experience, just copy the url and paste it to the app's address bar.

 **2. One-click Bookmark**

 A bookmarklet could run a script to open the current page for you on ~~Cozy~~.
 You can create this new bookmark titled 'Get cozy!' and put the following as value for the URL:

+> [!WARNING]
+> This is not working, until we fix our deployed service

 ```
 javascript:(function(){ window.open('https://cozy-reader.vercel.app/?url=%27 + window.location.href, %27_self%27); })();